-The Cell Metabolism Laboratory helps investigators characterize biological systems through the measurement of their small molecule constituents.
+The Cell Metabolism Laboratory helps investigators characterize biological systems through the direct measurement of their small molecule constituents.
 Our primary areas of focus are cancer cell metabolism and understanding the gut microbiome.

-Our Agilent 6230 time-of-flight (TOF) LC-MS instrument is used for the relative quantitation of polar metabolites from cells, plasma and tissue extracts.
-Dedicated chromatography methods are used for distinct classes of metabolites, based upon their chemical characteristics.
+Our Agilent 6230 time-of-flight (TOF) and 6545 Q-TOF LC-MS instruments are used for the relative quantitation of polar metabolites from cells, plasma and tissue extracts.
+Dedicated chromatography methods are used for distinct classes of metabolites.
 Dual Agilent 1290 high-pressure HPLC pumps allow sequential analysis by both reverse phase (RP) and aqueous normal phase (ANP) or HILIC chromatographic methods.
-A Thermo Vantage triple quadrupole LC-MS system with MayLab column switcher is also available for the targeted quantitation including AcylCoA profiling and the measurement of modified DNA bases such as methylcytosine and hydroxymethylcytosine.
+Our Thermo Vantage triple quadrupole LC-MS system with MayLab column switcher is used for the targeted quantitation of metabolites, including Acyl CoA profiling, quantitation of cyclic nucleotides and modified DNA bases such as methylcytosine and hydroxymethylcytosine.

-Our Agilent 6550 Q-TOF is used for profiling applications in the fields of lipidomics and profiling of microbiome samples and bile acids.
-Strategies for untargeted data mining include a recursive feature finding workflow within Agilent MassHunter software and statistical analysis within Mass Profiler Professional software.
-The integration of data from other technologies, such as gene expression data or 16 ribosomal sequencing data, is also possible.
+Our Agilent 6550 Q-TOF is used for profiling projects in the fields of lipidomics and microbiome-related projects.
+We have developed strategies for untargeted data mining include recursive feature finding workflow within Agilent MassHunter software and statistical analysis within Mass Profiler Professional software.
+Multi-omic data analysis strategies are used to integrate data from other technologies, such as gene expression and 16S ribosomal sequencing data.

 Studies using 13C and 15N stable isotope tracing and local flux analysis are performed on a collaborative basis.